blendmaster/csci403/readme.md

-You were expecting some cool program?
+# You were expecting some cool program?

 Too bad, it was just Steven Ruppert's Spring 2012 CSCI403 projects.

-/usr/bin/sqlite3
+SQLite is installed at: `/usr/bin/sqlite3`